mcristina422/tailscale_http_sd/README.md

 You must provide the hostnames of the devices you wish to enable `./tailscale_http_sd --host server-1 --host pi4`

+TODO: expose more ways of enabling a host. `--all` or maybe using tailscale tags etc

 # prometheus endpoint
 tailscale_http_sd will return the enabled devices as targets in [HTTP SD format](https://prometheus.io/docs/prometheus/latest/http_sd/#http_sd-format) at `localhost:8773/prometheus`
 ```json